Reading, Pennsylvania: 18th century

 During the French and Indian War, Reading was a military base for a chain of forts along the Blue Mountain.

-James Wilson practiced law in Reading from 1767 until 1775.
+Scottish American Founding Father James Wilson practiced law in Reading from 1767 until 1775.

 By the time of the American Revolution, the area's iron industry had a total production exceeding England's.
 There were several prominent Ironmasters like Samuel Van Leer who helped supply George Washington's troops with cannons, rifles, and ammunition in the Revolutionary War.
 During the early period of the conflict, Reading was again a depot for military supply.
 Hessian prisoners from the Battle of Trenton were also detained here.

 Philadelphia was the nation's capital at the time of the 1793 Philadelphia yellow fever epidemic.
-President George Washington traveled to Reading, and considered making it the emergency national capital, but chose Germantown instead.
+President George Washington traveled to Reading, and considered making it the emergency national capital, but chose Germantown nearer Philadelphia instead.

 19th century

-In 1809, Susanna Cox was tried and convicted for infanticide in Reading.
+In 1809, domestic servant Susanna Cox was tried and convicted for infanticide in Reading.
 Her case attracted tremendous sympathy; 20,000 spectators came to view her hanging, swamping the 3,000 inhabitants.

 According to census data, Reading was among the nation's most-populous 100 cities in the nation from 1810 to 1950.

 The Schuylkill Canal, a north–south canal completed in 1825, paralleled the Schuylkill River and connected Reading with Philadelphia and the Delaware River.
 The Union Canal, an east–west canal completed in 1828, connected the Schuylkill and Susquehanna Rivers, and ran from Reading to Middletown, Pennsylvania, a few miles south of Harrisburg, the state capital.
 Railroads forced the abandonment of the canals by the 1880s.

 Future Supreme Court Justice William Strong lived and practiced law in Reading from 1832 to 1857.

 The Philadelphia and Reading Railroad (P&R) was incorporated in 1833.
 During the Long Depression following the Panic of 1873, a statewide railroad strike in 1877 over delayed wages led to a violent protest and clash with the National Guard in which six Reading men were killed.
 The Reading Brewing Company was also established around this same time, and was officially chartered in 1886.

 The Charles Evans Cemetery is the non-sectarian cemetery where many of the city's prominent business and community leaders have been buried since the cemetery's opening in the 1840s.
 Established through the donation of land by Reading attorney and philanthropist Charles Evans and a subsequent financial endowment upon his death in 1847, which provided for future improvements to the grounds, the cemetery became a primary gathering point for annual Memorial Day activities from the late 19th through the late 20th centuries due to the presence of the Grand Army of the Republic monument, which was dedicated there in 1887.